 Tomato Ketchup Recipe:

-Here I’m going to share 2 types of tomato ketchup recipe.
+Here I’m going to share 2 types of tomato ketchup recipes.
 One with vinegar and the other one is without the preservatives.

 Method 1: Tomato Ketchup Recipe with the natural preservative

-- Tomatoes – 1/2 kg (Choose bright red and ripe tomatoes for the bright colour and great taste)
+- Tomatoes – 1/2 kg (Choose bright red and ripe tomatoes for the bright color and great taste)

 - Cinnamon powder – a pinch